mysql -h localhost -V

 In the next tutorial, we will show you how to insert and manipulate data into your tables.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to do this for you.
+Of course, you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to do this for you.
 They are available 24×7 and will take care of your request immediately.
+For more options, kindly read Basic MySQL Database Administration on Linux VPS – Part 2.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.